miklevin/MikeLev.in/index.md

 </tr>
 </table>

-How many times have your skills gone obsolete through changes in platforms or tools?
+Tech skills are often rendered obsolete through changes in platforms and tools.
 That's by design.
 Future-proof yourself by jumping on the Linux, Python, vim & git platform (LPvg).
-At first they will be scary.
-Then you won't know how you lived without them.
-Start by installing Linux JupyterLab on Windows.
+This is easier than you think merely by taking up Python through Jupyter Notebooks as many do.
+But instead of using cloud-based Google Colab or other similar vendor-dependency inducing routes, you install JupyterLab on your local Windows machine, but actually on Linux.
+Your Python code is then ***Linux flavored*** and sets the stage to bridge the world between Computer Science and WebDev/DevOps (24x7 automation).

 ### Mike Levin's Blog Posts (<a href="/blog/">all</a>) ...